Subscribe

-UCLA's Higher Education Research Institute recently conducted a survey of students in their first year of college.
-The survey was taken in spring of 2009 by over 25,000 first year college students.
+The UCLA Higher Education Research Institute conducted a survey of students in their first year of college.
+The survey was taken by over 25,000 first-year college students.
 Questions were designed to analyze the academic and personal development progress of students through their first year in college.

 Obviously there is a big change going from high school to college.
 This survey takes a look at the multiple aspects students face when going through this adjustment phase.
 Among them is time management.